valkey-io/valkey-doc/topics/transactions.md

 * A command may fail *after* `EXEC` is called, for instance since we performed an operation against a key with the wrong value (like calling a list operation against a string value).

-Starting with Redis OSS 2.6.5, the server will detect an error during the accumulation of commands.
+The server will detect an error during the accumulation of commands.
 It will then refuse to execute the transaction returning an error during `EXEC`, discarding the transaction.

-> **Note for Redis OSS < 2.6.5:** Prior to Redis OSS 2.6.5 clients needed to detect errors occurring prior to `EXEC` by checking the return value of the queued command: if the command replies with QUEUED it was queued correctly, otherwise Valkey returns an error.
-If there is an error while queueing a command, most clients will abort and discard the transaction.
-Otherwise, if the client elected to proceed with the transaction the `EXEC` command would execute all commands queued successfully regardless of previous errors.

 Errors happening *after* `EXEC` instead are not handled in a special way: all the other commands will be executed even if some command fails during the transaction.